-Students often become increasingly involved as they progress through their college years, whether it's in athletics, jobs, research, internships, or leaderships roles in campus organizations.
-We encourage you to consider studying abroad early and often, so that you are not forced to choose between the many amazing opportunities available to you here at R-MC.
-A J-term study abroad course in your first year or semester abroad as a sophomore may provider greater insight and confidence in setting future goals, and can be an important stepping stone toward the internships that are available to juniors and seniors.
+Students often become increasingly involved during their college years, whether it's in athletics, research, internships, leaderships roles in campus organizations, or employment.
+We encourage you to consider studying abroad early and often, so that you are not forced to choose between the many amazing opportunities available to you at R-MC.
+A J-term study abroad course in your first year or a semester abroad as a sophomore may provider greater insight and confidence in setting future goals, and can be an important stepping stone toward the internships that are available to juniors and seniors.

 Am I eligible for semester abroad?

 To be eligible, you should have completed 2 semesters at R-MC with a GPA of 2.75 or more.
 You should also possess the curiosity, maturity, responsibility and persistence necessary for being open to unfamiliar ways and for handling the inevitable ups and downs that come with immersing yourself in a new culture.